doublebasil/pico/README.md

 Hold the BOOTSEL button and then plug in the pico.
 A drive should appear.
 Using a file manager, go into pico-examples/build/blink, and drag the .uf2 file to the RPI-RP2.
 It should blink.

+Quickest way to put the pico into BOOTSEL mode (without unplugging) is to use a button to ground the 3V EN pin, which turns the pico off.

 ## Installing and using picotool